Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </ul>
 <!-- END: unordered-list -->

 Keep in mind that octal and hexadecimal are nothing more than an alternative way of writing numbers; they have no effect on how the numbers are actually stored.
 (Integers are always stored in binary, regardless of what notation we've used to express them.)
 We can switch from one notation to another at any time, and even mix them: `10 + 015 + 0x20` has the value 55 (decimal).
-Octal and hex are most convenient for writing low-level programs; we won’t use these notations much until Chapter 20.
+Octal and hex are most convenient for writing low-level programs; we won't use these notations much until Chapter 20.

 The type of a decimal integer constant is normally `int`.
 However, if the value of the constant is too large to store as an `int`, the constant has type `long int` instead.
 In the unlikely case that the constant is too large to store as a `long int`, the compiler will try `unsigned long int` as a last resort.
 The rules for determining the type of an *octal* or *hexadecimal* constant are slightly different: the compiler will go through the types `int`, `unsigned int`, `long int`, and `unsigned long int` until it finds one capable of representing the constant.